galciluz/python-api-challenge/VacationPy/vacationreadme.md

 Now let's use your skills in working with weather data to plan future vacations.
 Use jupyter-gmaps and the Google Places API for this part of the assignment.

-* Heat map that displays the humidity for every city from Part I.
+* Heat map that displays the humidity for every city from Part I, and in green spots the cities with the max humidity.

   ![heatmap](Images/heatmap.png)